BigDataIA-Fall2024-TeamA1/Assignment3/README.md

 1. Improved search functionality to enhance user interaction.
 (2 days)

 2. Displayed saved research notes when revisiting a document.
+(1 day)

 3. Enabled search within research notes specific to a document or across the entire document.
+(1 day)

 4. Differentiated between searching through the document's full text and the research notes index.
+(1 day)

 5. Allowed derived research notes to be added to the original research note index for continuous learning.
+(1 day)

 6. Managed data ingestion for CFA publications.
 (2.5 days)